Chris Bonington: Personal life

-Bonington's first wife, Wendy, a freelance illustrator of children's books, died on 24 July 2014 from motor neuron disease (MND), inspiring Bonington to support MND charities.
+Bonington's first wife was Wendy, a freelance illustrator of children's books.
 The couple had three children: Conrad (died 1966), Daniel, and Rupert.
 The family lived at Caldbeck, Cumbria.
+Wendy Bonington died on 24 July 2014 from motor neuron disease (MND), inspiring Bonington to support MND research.

+On his 80th birthday, he made an ascent of the Old Man of Hoy to raise funds for this purpose.

-Bonington married Loreto McNaught-Davis on Saturday 23 April 2016.
-McNaught-Davis is the widow of mountaineer and television presenter Ian McNaught-Davis who died in February 2014.
-The ceremony took place in London in the presence of about 60 friends and family members, including Bonington's son, Rupert.
+On Saturday 23 April 2016, Bonington married Loreto McNaught-Davis, the widow of mountaineer and television presenter Ian McNaught-Davis, who had died in February 2014.
+The ceremony took place in London in the presence of about sixty friends and family.

 Tributes

 In 1974 Bonington received the Founder's Medal of the Royal Geographical Society.
 In 1985 he received the Lawrence of Arabia Memorial Medal of the Royal Society for Asian Affairs.
 St. Helen's School, Northwood, England has named one of its four houses after him.
 Bonington was presented with the Golden Eagle Award for services to the outdoors in 2008 by the Outdoor Writers and Photographers Guild.

-He was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at a hotel in Heathrow.

 Honours

-Bonington was appointed Commander of the Order of the British Empire (CBE) in 1976 in recognition of the previous year's successful ascent of Everest and was knighted in 1996 for his services to the sport.
+Bonington was appointed Commander of the Order of the British Empire (CBE) in the 1976 New Year Honours "for services to Mountaineering", in recognition of the previous year's successful ascent of Everest and was knighted in the 1996 New Year Honours, again for his services to the sport.
 He was appointed Commander of the Royal Victorian Order (CVO) in the 2010 Birthday Honours for his services to the Outward Bound Trust.
 He was appointed as a Deputy Lieutenant of Cumbria in 2004.
-In 2015, Bonnington was awarded the 7th Piolet d'Or Lifetime Achievement Award.
+In 2015, Bonington was awarded the 7th Piolet d'Or Lifetime Achievement Award.